 He now gives presentations for atheist groups entitled “From Calvinism to Freethought”.
 Freethought is a euphemism for atheism.

 Now, for the big three Western monotheistic religions: Christianity, Judaism and Islam.
 To deny supernaturalism IS to deny the robust theism present in the world’s big three monotheistic religions.
 Van Till denies theism as commonly understood now.
 And again, this isn’t because of the science.
 His heavy handed naturalistic assumption squashed out any kind of serious inquiry into areas like the origin of the universe, the cosmic fine tuning, the origin or life, the Cambrian explosion, biological convergence, so-called junk DNA, deleterious mutations, and so on.
 Places where you can see that naturalistic forces cannot do the creating that Van Till has faith that they can.

-And for the record, I am an enthusiastic supporter of the standard Big Bang cosmology, and a 4.5 billion year Earth.
+I don’t accept any kind of macro-evolution – evolution of body plans or organ types.
 My problem with evolution is not Bible-based, it’s science-based.
 If the science shows the need for intelligent causes, and I think it does, then I think that the naturalists need to adjust their assumptions and pre-suppositions to match the evidence.
-We have blog posts and computer science code, that’s evidence for a programmer.
-We have DNA and proteins and sudden origin of body plans, that’s evidence for a programmer, too.
+On the Internet have ball sorts of programs written in different computer languages.
+They are evidence for programmers.
+In nature, we have DNA and proteins and sudden origin of body plans, that’s evidence for a programmer, too.